-Electricity pylons (or towers) have been part of the British landscape for almost 100 years, but how much do you really know about them?
-Here we bring you 12 facts you never knew about these iconic steel structures.
+Electricity pylons (also known as towers) have been part of the British landscape for almost 100 years, but how much do you really know about them?
+Here are 12 facts you might not know about these iconic steel structures.

-Pylons are used to support electrical cables that transmit high-voltage electricity from where it’s generated, such as a power station or wind farm, through the energy system to our homes and businesses.
+Pylons are used to support electrical cables that transmit high-voltage electricity from where it’s generated, such as a power station or wind farm, to where it can be distributed to our homes and businesses.

-Insulators made of porcelain or toughened glass support the overhead high-voltage cables and keep them away from the unearthed towers.
+Insulators made of porcelain or toughened glass support the overhead high-voltage cables and protect the steel towers from becoming live themselves.

 Did you know?
 While people call them pylons in the UK, they’re more correctly called suspension, tension or transmission towers.
 To complicate things, in the US ‘pylons’ are traffic cones.

-The voltage of the electricity in the transmission cables (lines) is too high for use in everyday appliances, so a ‘step-down’ transformer in a substation is used to lower the voltage and bring it down to a useable level.
+The voltage of the electricity in the transmission cables (lines) is too high for use in everyday appliances, so a ‘step-down’ transformer in a substation is used to lower the voltage.

 In Ancient Egypt, pylons were the impressive obelisk-shaped towers on either side of the doors to temples.
 Egyptology was all the rage in the Twenties, after the discovery of Tutankhamun’s tomb and the boy king mummy in 1922.
 And this was the decade when the first steel pylons were erected and they eventually became the gateways to electricity for everyone.